PurpleAzurite/cpp_cnn/README.md

 # cnn_probe
 This is a prototype for a neural network I'm developing for medical diagnosis purposes.
-It has a live environment for 3D rendering with OpenGL, as well as a neural network component currently training to be a simple XOR gate.
+It has a live environment for 3D rendering with OpenGL, as well as a neural network component.
 The modular design of the application gives it flexibility to swap out any component to fit the use-case.

 ## Dependencies